ajmeyghani/full-stack-javascript-book/client/client-intro.md

 # Client

-In the world of JavaScript development, the client usually refers to the browser.
+In the world of JavaScript development, the client generally refers to the browser.